douglas444/birch/README.md

 ## Dataset file format

-Checkout the `IRIS.csv` file in the root of the project for more informations on the format of the dataset file.
+The program takes as input a `csv` file where new lines (\n) and carriage returns (\r) are interpreted as end of line symbols.
+The column's delimiter is passed as an argument as described in the [How to Run](#How to Run) section.
+Labels can only appear in the last column of the dataset, and if they are present, the last argument of the program must be set to 1.

 ## Comparation with Roberto Perdisci's jbirch